TarekRaafat/skalex/docs/roadmap.md

 - [ ] `MongoAdapter`: MongoDB collection as a storage backend via the official `mongodb` driver
 - [ ] `BunPostgresAdapter`: Bun-native `bun:postgres` storage
 - [ ] `DenoKVAdapter`: Deno KV storage for Deno Deploy persistence
-- [ ] More storage adapter connectors
+- [ ] `DataStore` abstraction layer: introduce an interface between Collection and the raw `_data` array so the storage engine can be swapped from in-memory to disk-backed without changing the public API - prerequisite for scaling beyond in-memory limits

 **Resilience & memory**
 - [ ] `[alpha.3]` Prune `_abortedIds` in TransactionManager (unbounded memory growth on repeated timeouts)